dumbleWhore/harry-potter-gen-z/book_1/chapter_4.md

 Uncle Vernon made a funny rasping noise.

-"I demand that you leave at once, sir!" he said.
+"I demand that you leave at once, sir!" he clapped back.
 "You are breaking and entering!"

-"Ah, shut up, Dursley, yeh great prune," said the giant; he reached over the back of the sofa, jerked the gun out of Uncle Vernon's hands, bent it into a knot as easily as if it had been made of rubber, and threw it into a corner of the room.
+"Ah, take a L Dursley, yeh great prune," said the giant; he reached over the back of the sofa, snatched the gun out of Uncle Vernon's hands, finessed it into a knot as easily as if it had been made of rubber, and threw it into a corner of the room.

 Uncle Vernon made another funny noise, like a mouse being trodden on.

 "Anyway -- Harry," said the giant, turning his back on the Dursleys, "a very happy birthday to yeh.
-Got summat fer yeh here -- I mighta sat on it at some point, but it'll taste all right."
+Got summat fer yeh here -- I mighta sat on it at some point, but it'll be bussin alright."

 From an inside pocket of his black overcoat he pulled a slightly squashed box.
 Harry opened it with trembling fingers.
 Inside was a large, sticky chocolate cake with Happy Birthday Harry